bigbadcyborg/ai-cancer-treatment/README.md

  I used to always say, "We live in the best time because, with computers, we have the world at our fingertips."

-While I still believe that is very true, I now give a more accurate depiction instead:
+While I still believe that is very true, I now give a more accurate depiction instead:<br><br>
 "We live in the best time because we have infinite knowledge at our fingertips."

 My goal is to develop this ai model in a way that